Exotic fruits are all over Miami. But how do you eat them?

 “Put everything in a blender except the ice and process until frothy.
 Add the crushed ice and process until the ice is ground fine and the batido is thick and rich.”

 Got your own delicious or creative ways of enjoying this fruit?
 Let us know in the comments.
+Recently, I found out about this wonderful blog about preparation and survival.
+I can’t stop recommending it!

 Want more fruit?
 Check out: